 - Resources For

-In this award category, up to 25 scholarships are offered each year to UK citizens for the first year of postgraduate or doctoral study, or for 'special student research'.
+In this award category, up to 10 awards are offered each year to UK citizens as a contribution toward the first year of postgraduate study, doctoral study, visiting student research, or for 'special student research'.
 Grants are available for academic work in any subject, at any accredited US university.

 Candidates choose and apply to US university departments directly and independently.

 Thanks to the generous support of our Fulbright alumni, one All-Disciplines grantee will be selected to receive the Fulbright Alumni UK Postgraduate Award.
 Please note this is not a separate award category, so candidates should apply in the All-Disciplines category.